Is PrEP Right For Me?

 If I start PrEP, does this mean I have to take it for the rest of my life?

 No. With proper medical guidance, people can safely start and stop taking PrEP at different points in their lives.
-However, anytime you start PrEP, it is important to remember that it generally takes at least seven to twenty days of daily use for it to reach full effectiveness.
+However, any time you start PrEP, it is important to remember that it generally takes at least 7-22 days of daily use for it to reach full effectiveness.
 Be sure to consult a knowledgeable healthcare provider before starting or ending a PrEP regimen.

 How can I access PrEP?